ASVEL Basket: History

 In the French Pro A League 2015–16 season, ASVEL won its 18th French League title, after beating Strasbourg IG 3 games to 2 in the French Pro A League Finals.
 ASVEL was down 2–0 in the series, but won three games in a row to take the championship.

 In March 2017, NBA player, Nicolas Batum, became a shareholder in Infinity Nine Sports, the main investment company behind the club, and took over the position as director of basketball operations.
 Tony Parker remained majority owner, and ASVEL President.
-In 2018, the club signed a 10-year name sponsorship agreement with LDLC.
+In 2018, the club signed a 10-year name sponsorship agreement with Groupe LDLC.
 The club also changed its main team colors from the original white and green to white and black, and changed its main logo design.

 In 2019, ASVEL returned to the EuroLeague after the organisation decided to give the team a wild card for two years.

 In the 2021–22 season, ASVEL won its third Pro A championship in a row, its first three-peat in 32 years after beating Monaco in the Finals.

 Arenas

-L'Astroballe, with a seating capacity of 5,556 has been used as the long-time home arena of ASVEL.

 In July 2016, ASVEL announced that it would build a new multi-functional arena, with a projected seating capacity between 12,000 and 16,000 people, depending on the configuration.
 The arena is projected to cost €60 million.
 The new arena will be named the LDLC Arena, and its design and construction were given to architectural firm Populous and Citinea.
-Construction began in January 2022 and is expected to be finished by the end of 2023.
+Construction began in January 2022 and was opened in November 2023.